GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

-Since this patch uses RAM for the top and if desired the bottom part of the the border, any codes which modifies these parts should be thus adopted for this patch (I even delebritely used the same NMI hijack as the overworld counters, lol).
+Since this patch uses RAM for the top and if desired the bottom part of the the border, any codes which modifies these parts should be thus adopted for this patch (I even deliberately used the same NMI hijack as the overworld counters, lol).
 One one side, this is mostly for practical reasons.
 After all, why should one waste NMI time when there is an alternative. :P